-Dental implants posts are available in several shapes and sizes to accommodate different locations in mouth.
-Some are wider than others and some are longer than others.
-The size of the implants you will need is determined by where it be placed along the jaw, how much bone is available, and the spacing between posts.
+Dental implant posts are available in several shapes and sizes to accommodate different locations in the mouth.
+Some are wider than others, and some are longer than others.
+The size of the implants you will need is determined by where they are placed along the jaw, how much bone is available, and the spacing between posts.

 There are two different types of posts available; a one-stage implant and a two-stage implant.
 We’ll discuss the difference in the abutment section.